Thermocouple Types For Measuring Different Temperature Ranges

 The thermocouple connectors all have standard colors according to both IEC and ANSI.

 For the ANSI standard, the standard colors for the thermocouple connector are the same as the colors of the extension cables.
 As an example, the connectors for the K type thermocouples are yellow.
 Because the cable color of the extension cable is yellow according to the ANSI standard.

 IEC Connector Color Codes for Thermocouples

 And for the IEC thermocouple connectors, the colors are the same as the cable color.
-For example the K type thermocouple connector is green, just like its cable color.
+For example, the K type thermocouple connector is green, just like its cable color.

 Thermocouples are a great choice for measuring temperature.
 Especially in very cold and very hot environments.
 They have a wide temperature range and they are quite robust.
 Since they are merely just two wires, sometimes with protection, they can withstand a lot of noise and vibrations.
-Beside that, they are relatively linear sensors.
-This makes them easy to work with.
+Besides that, they are relatively linear sensors.
+This makes it easy to work with.
 The signal can with ease be transformed into a 4-20 mA signal.
 This is helpful when you want to connect to an analog PLC input.

 Do you have experience with thermocouples?
 Maybe even something you want to add to this article.
 Feel free to join the discussion below.